wonsunahn/CS1632_BeanCounter/README.md

 1. To test your test cases against the BeanCounterLogicSolution implementation:

-   Firt, modify the following line in Config.java:
+   First, modify the following line in Config.java:

    ```
    private static LogicType logicType = LogicType.IMPL;